Jeffrey Epstein Victim Virginia Roberts Giuffre Says Prince Andrew Abused Her Three Times

 Prince Andrew’s relationship with convicted sex offender and accused sex trafficker Jeffrey Epstein has reportedly been causing Queen Elizabeth distress.
 Although Andrew claims he had no idea that Epstein was sexually abusing young girls via an alleged sex trafficking ring, things don’t look to be getting any easier for the British royal family.

 Business Insider reports that Virginia Roberts Giuffre, one of Epstein’s most prominent accusers, claims that Andrew abused her three times.
-She made the accusation in a clip from her first on-camera interview, which was conducted by NBC News’ Savannah Guthrie, in which she describes being trafficked by Epstein and his alleged “madam” Ghislaine Maxwell,
+She made the accusation in her first on-camera interview, which was conducted by NBC News’ Savannah Guthrie, in which she describes being trafficked by Epstein and his alleged “madam” Ghislaine Maxwell.

 “The first time in London, I was so young.
 Ghislaine woke me up in the morning and said, ‘You’re going to meet a prince today.’
 I didn’t know at that point that I was going to be trafficked to that prince,” she said.